AndreasKarageorgos/Anonymous-Chat/README.md

  Your messages can be decrypted only with those keys , so keep them safe and share them only with the person that you want to talk.

+## Key word
+This option can be left blank if you are in a private server.

+If you are on a public server you and the person that you want ro send the message must have the same keys and same key word !

 ## Note !
 They key files can not be send through the server for extra safety !